 3. If there is an obligation to participate in practical exercises with a view to admission to the assessment, the relevant information can be found in the Course Guide.
 The examination board is authorised to grant an exemption from this obligation, whether or not subject to replacement requirements.

-7:13(2)(t) of the WHW FR: right of consent OC: right to be consulted
+7:13(2)(t) of the WHW

 Article 5.4 - Oral assessments